-- Over a 5 year period, an average of 80% of graduates will have passed the RD exam on their first attempt. - 80% of students will graduate within 3 years of their first upper division major course. - 80% of graduates responding to the alumni survey will be employed in an entry-
+Over a 5 year period, an average of 80% of graduates will pass the CDR credentialing exam for dietetic nutritionists within one year following first attempt.

+- 80% of program graduates are expected to take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - 80% of students will graduate within 3 years (150% of program length) of their first upper division major course. - 80% of graduates responding to the alumni survey will be employed in an entry-level RD/RDN position within 12 months of graduation

-- level RD/RDN position within 12 months of graduation. - Over a 5 year period, 80% of employers reporting will indicate via the employer survey, graduates first year performance rate "average (3) to excellent (5)". - 20% of graduates who respond to an alumni survey will report involvement in leadership and/or community activities. - 80% of students will have participated in at least one volunteer or paid work experience in food and nutrition, community service and/or campus organization membership. - Programmatic outcomes results from the above objectives are available upon request.
+- Over a 5 year period, 80% of employers reporting will indicate via the employer survey, graduates first year performance rate "average (3) to excellent (5)".
+(5pt Likert scale) - 20% of graduates who respond to an alumni survey will report involvement in leadership and/or community activities. - 80% of students will have participated in at least one volunteer or paid work experiences in food and nutrition, community service and/or campus organization membership.

+Outcomes data are available upon request.